Ron Areshenkoff

 Ronald Areshenkoff (June 13, 1957 – December 15, 2019) was a Canadian professional ice hockey centre.
 He was drafted in the second round, 32nd overall, by the Buffalo Sabres in the 1977 NHL amateur draft.
-He played in four games in the National Hockey League with the Edmonton Oilers, going scoreless.
+He played in four games in the National Hockey League (NHL) with the Edmonton Oilers, going scoreless.
 He died in 2019 in his hometown of Grand Forks after a long illness.